supamasS/cater-mate/README.md

 - [Future Improvements](#future-improvements)

 ## Daily Progress
+- April 23rd (96% done)
+  - Fixed a bug in order_submitted.html that didn't show the image.
+  - Removed save cart in the controller method for "/order" so that a new cart is saved to the database only after an item has been added to the cart.

 - April 22nd (95% done)
   - Added Description, Technical Architecture, Technical Challenges, Lessons Learned, Future Improvements
   - Cleaned up CSS